 Star foliage: Orange-leafed maples, magenta-hued witch hazel, black walnut, hickory, oak, cranberry

 Enjoy views of the lake from Big Foot Beach State Park, which is perfect for picnicking, camping and fishing.
 Or, rent a speedboat, WaveRunner or Jet Ski from Elmer’s Lake Geneva Boat Line.
-You can also charter a 30-foot catamaran, or book one of the various tours around the lake offered by the Lake Geneva Cruise Line; these lake tours come with extras, like an ice cream social, lunch or Champagne brunch on board.
-One-hour cruises start at $29 for adults and $16 for kids.
+You can also charter a 30-foot catamaran, or book one of the various tours around the lake offered by the Lake Geneva Cruise Line; these lake tours come with extras, such as an ice cream social, lunch or Champagne brunch on board.
+One-hour cruises start at $38 for adults and $24 for kids.

-Plan Your Trip: Visit Lake Geneva | Travel Wisconsin
+Plan your itinerary: Visit Lake Geneva | Travel Wisconsin

 Star foliage: Western larch, also called tamarack by locals, is the rare coniferous tree that isn’t an evergreen.
 Every autumn, its tiny needles turn golden before falling to the ground.

 A road trip is a classic way of seeing the vibrant leaves in autumn, but there’s nothing typical about driving through the Montana Rockies.
 On Highway 200 out of Missoula in Northwest Montana, you’ll spot moose and elk along the Blackfoot River.
 Turning north onto Highway 83, you’ll pass through the Seeley and Swan valleys, where a string of hundreds of scenic glacial-carved lakes, from tiny no-names to the twin valley namesakes and nearby 200-square-mile giant Flathead Lake, dot the landscape.

 Detour to nearby Swan River National Wildlife Refuge, where viewing platforms help you see how nature inspires the paintings, carvings and photography of local artists, along with migrating waterfowl and bald eagles.

-6. See the colors in California
+6. See the city change colors in Portland, Oregon